VP-Dexxtro/bug-bounty-colab/README.md

 [![Bug Hunting Colab][product-screenshot]](https://github.com/)

 Used Google Tools in a wiser way!
-I made a Jupyter Notebook for google collab that is gonna provide you a VPS(Virtual Private Server) with 24 GB RAM, 60 GB Storage in just 5 min deploy and get a Linux Instance.
+I made a Jupyter Notebook for google collab that is gonna provide you a VPS(Virtual Private Server) with 24 GB RAM, 60 GB Storage in just 5 min deploy and get a Linux Instance for 12 hour.

 <!-- GETTING STARTED -->